mknierman/mzML-Browser/README.md

 2. **Open an mzML File**:
    - Use the "File" → "Open mzML file" menu option
-   - Or use the file dialog that appears when you start the application

 3. **Navigate the Data**:
    - **TIC Plot (Upper)**: Shows the total ion chromatogram over time